-Certain breeds — primarily flat-faced dogs like English bulldogs, French bulldogs, and pugs — commonly suffer from breathing problems, but respiratory issues can occur in any breed.
-You’ve probably stumbled on this article after searching “old dog breathing heavy,” and you’ve come to the right place.
+Certain breeds — primarily flat-faced dogs like French bulldogs, English bulldogs, and pugs — commonly suffer from breathing problems, but respiratory issues can occur in any breed.
 We’ll walk you through the reasons your dog could be breathing heavily, what you should do about it, and when you need to contact your vet.

-Most dogs pant from time to time, and it becomes more common as your dog ages.
 For the most part, this is nothing to worry about, especially if your pup has just been out for a walk.
-Dogs can’t sweat the way we can, and panting allows your dog to cool off by evaporating heat and moisture through his respiratory tract.
+Dogs can’t sweat the way we can, and panting allows your dog to cool off by evaporating heat and moisture through their respiratory tract.
 But when there’s no apparent cause for heavy breathing, it’s only natural to be concerned.
 Here are some of the reasons your old dog may be breathing heavily.

 Common symptoms of asthma in dogs include heavy breathing, rapid panting, coughing, lethargy, loss of appetite, and blue-tinted gums.
-If your dog suddenly begins exhibiting the aforementioned symptoms, take him to the vet immediately.
+If your dog suddenly begins exhibiting the aforementioned symptoms, take them to the vet immediately.

 In addition to panting, dogs suffering from anxiety may exhibit destructive behaviors, urinate or defecate indoors, and show additional signs of distress.
 While it’s upsetting to see your fur baby feeling so anxious, anxiety isn’t a medical emergency, though we still recommend that you contact your vet.

 3. Heart failure

 As dogs age, they become more susceptible to age-related diseases.
 One of the most common is congestive heart failure, often abbreviated as CHF.
-If your dog has a swollen belly, seems fatigued, experiences a loss of appetite, seems unsettled at bedtime, or becomes exercise intolerant, he may be suffering from heart failure.
+If your dog has a swollen belly, seems fatigued, experiences a loss of appetite, seems unsettled at bedtime, or becomes exercise intolerant, they may be suffering from heart failure.